ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 ## Mixed Copying Cell Ranges & Rows

-The copy operation has the following order of precedence for what selection it checks for:
+The copy operation copies the selected content in the following order of precedence:

-1. Cell Ranges
+1. Cell Ranges (if [Range Selection](/range-selection) is enabled)
-2. Row Selection
+2. Row Selection (if [Row Selection](/row-selection) is enabled and `suppressCopyRowsToClipboard` is <b>not</b> enabled)
 3. Focused Cell

-When both range selection and row selection are enabled, the default behaviour of copying ranges over copying rows can make it impossible for users to copy rows.
-Enabling the grid option `gridOptions.suppressCopySingleCellRanges=true` will make it possible to copy rows when only a single cell is selected via range selection.
+When both range selection and row selection are enabled, the default behaviour of copying ranges over copying rows can make it impossible for users to copy rows (as the selected cell range is copied by default).
+Enabling the grid option `gridOptions.suppressCopySingleCellRanges=true` makes it possible to copy the selected rows when only a single cell is selected via range selection.

+<api-documentation source='grid-options/properties.json' section='clipboard' names='["suppressCopySingleCellRanges"]'  ></api-documentation>

+In this mode, when multiple cells are selected via range selection, the cell range is copied and not the selected rows.
 This behaviour is not enabled by default since it can be confusing for the copy behaviour to change depending on how much is selected.

 The below example has range selection, row selection and `suppressCopySingleCellRanges` enabled.
 Observe that if only a single cell is selected, the row is copied, otherwise the range is copied.